Subscribe To This Site

 Visit our large collection of other smoothie recipes

-The Vitamix will chop through the cell walls of the produce to provide the most nutritious drinks.
+The Vitamix will chop through the cell walls of fruits and vegetables to make the most nutritious drinks.

 Learn more about The Vitamix